 A recent study by the Society for Human Resource Management showed that retirement savings and planning benefits are the second most important employer-sponsored benefit to the majority of American employees .
 Additionally, 57 percent of HR professionals reported that retirement savings and planning benefits will increase in importance to retain employees in the next three to five years .

 By offering these benefits, business owners create an enticing and powerful incentive.
 Take it one step further by offering a company match, and the scales could be tipped even further!
 Offering a retirement savings plan also shows that business owners really care about their employees, and that speaks volumes.
 Word will get around, and the owner and the company will be better off for it.
-Plus, in some states, offering some type of retirement plans to employees may be required.
+Plus, in some states, like Oregon and California, offering some type of retirement plans to employees may be required.

 · It’s affordable